The Nona Tapes

 The Nona Tapes is a 1995 mockumentary by the American rock band Alice in Chains directed by Rocky Schenck to promote the band's self-titled album.
 Released on VHS on December 12, 1995, it features journalist Nona Weisbaum (played by Jerry Cantrell) interviewing the band in Seattle and also includes the music video for the album's lead single, "Grind", and outtake footage overdubbed with the second single, "Heaven Beside You".
-The Nona Tapes became a cult hit despite Columbia Records not liking it at first.
-It peaked at No. 23 on Billboard's Top Video Sales and at No. 25 on the Top Music Videos chart.
-Because it is no longer for sale, original copies of the VHS are considered a rarity.
-However, in 2006, Best Buy offered a DVD version for free for a limited time with purchases of the compilation The Essential Alice in Chains.
+The Nona Tapes peaked at No. 23 on Billboard's Top Video Sales and at No. 25 on the Top Music Videos chart.

+Although the original VHS is out of print, it can still be found on second-hand marketplaces for modest prices (as of July 2025).
+Additionally, in 2006, Best Buy offered a DVD version for free for a limited time with purchases of the compilation The Essential Alice in Chains.
 On June 19, 2017, Alice in Chains' official Vevo channel uploaded the video on YouTube.

-Plot
+Synopsis

-The Nona Tapes follows aspiring journalist Nona Weisbaum (played by guitarist Jerry Cantrell) on her quest to "find some Seattle rock stars" for a breakthrough story.
-Throughout the video, Weisbaum scours the streets of Seattle and eventually finds and interviews all members of Alice in Chains (besides Cantrell).
-Entwined between Nona's segments are interviews revealing the lives of the band members, and interview footage regarding the self-titled album.
+Aspiring journalist Nona Weisbaum (played by a cross-dressing Jerry Cantrell) is on a quest to "find some Seattle rock stars" for a breakthrough story.
+Throughout the video, Weisbaum scours the streets of Seattle and eventually finds and interviews all members of Alice in Chains, including having to kidnap Sean Kinney.
+A separate interviewer finds Cantrell, who's spending his last day as a rancher before returning to the band.
+Kinney also appears as a clown who's on the last day of his job, spending the night getting drunk, while his fictional self is evicted from his apartment.

+Nonsensical interviewing is shown throughout, including questions of misogyny and abuse between members, along with sarcastic answers over the contents of their eponymous album.
+Entwined however are more genuine interviews revealing the lives of the band members footage regarding the album.
+Excerpts for "Grind", "Brush Away", "Heaven Beside You", "Head Creeps" and "Over Now" are heard.
+The music video for "Grind" is featured near the end, and the mockumentary concludes with outtake footage for "Heaven Beside You".